 Are you planning to use Declarative Link Capturing?
 Your public support helps the Chromium team prioritize features and shows other browser vendors how critical it is to support them.

 Helpful links #

 Declarative Link Capturing was specified by Matt Giuca with input from Alan Cutter and Dominick Ng.
 The API was implemented by Alan Cutter.
-This article was reviewed by Joe Medley, Matt Giuca, and Alan Cutter.
+This article was reviewed by Joe Medley, Matt Giuca, Alan Cutter, and Shunya Shishido.
 Hero image by Zulmaury Saavedra on Unsplash.